deployment-academy/deployment-academy.github.io/content/posts/k8s-ops/cluster-api.md

 gcloud compute firewall-rules list --project "$GCP_PROJECT"
 ```

-Checking the CAPI controllers logs is probably your best bet if you need to debug problems.
+Checking the CAPI and CAPG controllers logs is probably your best bet if you need to debug problems.

 It will take a couple minutes.
 Wait until the all the 6 nodes are up and running.